vlocateli/basile/README.md

 ===============

 The game is finished.
-To compile use:
+To compile use on Linux/Windows on Powershell(windows) or Terminal(GNU/Linux):

 gcc -Wall main.c -o prg

+To run it on GNU/Linux:

 ./prog

+On Windows (Powershell):

+./prog.exe

 ---------------